Authorities announce 2nd coronavirus death in US

+Researchers said earlier the virus may have been circulating for weeks undetected in Washington state.

-In a statement, Public Health—Seattle & King County said a man in his 70s died Saturday.
-On Friday, health officials said a man in his 50s died of coronavirus.
+In a statement, Public Health—Seattle & King County said the man died Saturday.
+On Friday, health officials said a man in his 50s died of coronavirus, the first death from the virus in the U.S..
 Both had underlying health conditions, and both were being treated at a hospital in Kirkland, Washington, east of Seattle.

 The first U.S. case was a Washington state man who had visited China, where the virus first emerged, but several recent cases in the U.S. have had no known connection to travelers.